Skip to content

 2. Create a .env file in the same directory.

-VITE_FRONTEND_URL="http://localhost:80" # the url of our web frontend, so as to avoid CORS based errors
+VITE_FRONTEND_URL="http://localhost:80" # Web frontend URL to avoid CORS errors

-VITE_CONTAINER_ORIGIN="http://localhost:8080/" # url of the deployed taskchampion-sync-server container
+VITE_CONTAINER_ORIGIN="http://localhost:8080/" # URL of the deployed taskchampion-sync-server container

-VITE_FRONTEND_URL="http://localhost:5173" # the url of our web frontend, so as to avoid CORS based errors
+VITE_FRONTEND_URL="http://localhost:5173" # Web frontend URL to avoid CORS errors

-VITE_CONTAINER_ORIGIN="http://localhost:8080/" # url of the deployed taskchampion-sync-server container
+VITE_CONTAINER_ORIGIN="http://localhost:8080/" # URL of the deployed taskchampion-sync-server container

 5. Run the frontend container only: